 A note about syncing: While it's very handy to have your files automatically synced onto a cloud server, make sure the files on your computer are not automatically overwriting what's in the cloud.
 This video from Explaining Computers gives some terrifying reasons why this is important.

-Full- or part-time faculty, students, and staff at Penn have access to a Penn+Box account with 50 free GB of storage.
+Full- or part-time faculty, students, and staff at Penn have access to a Penn+Box account has unlimited storage.
 Penn+Box has been reviewed and vetted by Penn's ISC Information Security and has been approved for storing confidential data, FERPA information, and, with IRB approval, human subject research data.
 More storage is available for purchase through your local support provider.
 The FAQs for Penn+Box have great information.
 Note that, per the terms of service, "Educational Institution will have the right to access Your Data in accordance with the Institutional Policies" - meaning the university can look at what you store in Penn+Box.

 Flash drives are very convenient places to store data.
 However, flash drives, like all storage media, degrade over time.
 They are also very small and easily lost or broken.
 For this second reason especially, it is not recommended that one of your 3 copies of your data be stored on a flash drive.